 Always deeply religious, Isabella soon thereafter went to New York City.
 "The spirit calls me and I must go," she told her employers.
 She announced that her name was no longer Isabella, but "Sojourner;" that the Lord had given her this name because she was to travel up and down the land showing the people their sins and being a sign unto them.
 She took the name of Truth for her surname feeling also that this name was given her by her Heavenly Father because she was to "declare truth to the people."

 One of the most important contributions Sojourner Truth made to the development of her country was her championship of the cause of woman suffrage.
 Invariably she attended the conventions and meetings of the groups who were seeking to obtain for women the full rights of citizenship.

 The Shootin' Star

 Eventually came the time when Sojourner Truth no longer could continue her work on behalf of mankind, when her great and generous spirit had to give up its sojourning.
 Friends had given her a little house in Battle Creek, Michigan, and there she rounded out her days.
 In the Battle Creek Sanitarium, hung a picture of Sojourner Truth with Abraham Lincoln.
 One who knew her there speaks of her deep interest in the temperance issues that came up in Battle Creek.
-Her passing, in November 1883, at the age of 108, was mourned by thousands.
+Her passing, was mourned by thousands.
 Her last words, spoken to a friend..."I isn't goin' to die, honey.
 I'm goin' home like a shooting star."